SmileyChris/django-countries/README.rst

 will be shown first in the countries list (in the order specified) before all the alphanumerically sorted countries.

+If you want to sort these initial countries too, set the ``COUNTRIES_FIRST_SORT`` setting to ``True``.

-By default, these 'first' countries are not repeated again in the alphanumerically sorted list.
+By default, these initial countries are not repeated again in the alphanumerically sorted list.
 If you would like them to be repeated, set the ``COUNTRIES_FIRST_REPEAT`` setting to ``True``.